Six Years, Two Suitcases, and Twelve Lessons from a Life on the Road

 A tie:

-• The time a mama bear and cub broke into our New Hampshire kitchen at dawn and stole Greg’s bag of almonds.
+• The time a mama bear and her cub broke into our New Hampshire cabin at dawn and stole Greg’s prized bag of walnuts, almonds, and cashews.
 He chased them out banging pots together… in his boxers.

 • Greg’s Medellín haircut.
 He tried (via charades) to say “no fade.”
-He walked out looking like the Fonz from Happy Days, if you go back that far.
+He walked out looking like the Fonz from Happy Days.
+(Sorry, no photo!
+In the early days, we were bad at remembering to take photos of ourselves.)

 How did you stay healthy?

-We built most of our trips around nature: hiking, biking, kayaking.
+We built trips around nature: hiking, biking, kayaking.
 In cities, we walked everywhere and joined gyms.
-Even the tiniest towns in the middle of nowhere often had a gym.
-Fresh produce was plentiful everywhere we traveled; almond or oat milk was surprisingly easy to find.
-Honestly, we were healthier on the road than we were before!
+Even the tiny towns seemed to have at least one gym.
+(I couldn’t give up my squats!)
+Fresh produce was easy to find; almond or oat milk, too.
+Honestly, we were healthier on the road than before.

 Mail?